Prologue to A Blog Cut Into Slices-The Creation of Cillian Knight

 There are wild connections from The Sylvia Beach Hotel in Newport, Oregon, to Sylvia Beach (the person), who ran Shakespeare and Company in Paris starting in 1920s — the famous bookstore that was the gathering spot for expatriate writers, artists, and poets like Joyce, Hemingway, and Fitzgerald.

-I’ll tell you this — I am no master poet, no polished writer.
+I’ll tell you this not a master poet, nor am I a polished writer.
 My real apprenticeship began in a cell, with nothing but a dictionary and an inquisitive mind.
-It was there, within dense concrete walls and even denser stoned minds, that I found myself like Perseus: imprisoned first, then forced to cut through stone and silence, learning survival can be a matter of reflection, and that some monsters must be sliced into words before they can be faced.”
+It was there, within dense concrete walls, and even denser stoned minds, that I found myself like Perseus.

 Perseus with the head of the Medusa, 1545/54.
 Bronze, Florence, Italy

 Perseus faced monsters — the most famous being Medusa.
-She couldn’t be looked at directly, or she’d turn you to stone.

 Perseus carried a reflective shield — he never looked at Medusa head-on, but through reflection.